halvtomat/KTH-OOD/seminar1/README.md

 - RetailStore, same as Store.
 - Goods, same as Item.
 - DateOfSale, exists within TimeOfSale.

+Now I changed some classes to be attributes of other classes instead, further removing uneccesary classes.

 **Changing classes to attributes**:
 - ItemIdentifier, -> item attribute.